 Are you ready for a challenge?

-Newman University invites you to engage the whole you in one of the most powerful experiences of your college career.
+Newman University invites you to engage in one of the most powerful experiences of your college career.

 We´ll kick off the summer volunteering with the Sisters of the Adorers (ASC) in their health and education projects near Guatemala City.
 Next, we’ll visit beautiful Lake Atitlán to witness the courage of local people in their struggle for justice and walk where Oklahoma priest, Blessed Father Stanley Rother served and sacrificed his life.
 Next, we´re off to the western mountains for five weeks to study Spanish language, history, social reality and culture in the city of Quetzaltenango, or Xela as it´s locally known.
 Along with five hours of personal instruction a day, our weeks in Xela include site visits, films, speakers, salsa lessons, masses, hikes, soccer, service projects and individual host families.
 After exams and the last writing assignments are in, we’ll fly north to the Mayan ruins of Tikal, spending two days hiking, learning and relaxing in the jungle before returning to Guatemala City for our journey home.

 Amid our language and cultural immersion, we’ll gather for La Noche Newman, a time to reflect and support each other throughout the program.
 As we build relationships with one another and with our local hosts, we will trace connections to the ASC, the Catholic tradition, our own nation and global community.
 We hope you’ll join us.